 What are Caring Ministries?

 We rely on members of the congregation to let us know about any needs.
-Contact Pastor Karen or contact the church office.
+Contact Julia Griffith or contact the church office.

-For more information, to discuss volunteering with one of these ministries, or to request receiving the services of one of these ministries, contact Pastor Karen.
+For more information, to discuss volunteering with one of these ministries, or to request receiving the services of one of these ministries, contact Julia.

 Notes of encouragement, comfort, and hope are mailed out during difficult times; such as illness or surgery, loneliness, or bereavement.